FIXTradingCommunity/fix-orchestra-spec/v1-1/orchestra_spec.md

 section, but typically are int, char or String datatypes in FIX.
 In an Orchestra file, a code value is presented as a string, but it should be actually transmitted in the correct encoding for the datatype of the code set.
-For example, if the datatype of a code set was “int”, value “27” should be transmitted in a binary wire format for integer 27, not as character “2” and then character “7”.
+For example, if the datatype of a code set was "int", value "27" should be transmitted in a binary wire format for integer 27, not as character "2" and then character "7".

 A `<codeSets>` element contains any number of `<codeSet>` child elements.
 The schema allows multiple instances of `<codeSet>`